rmosolgo/graphql-ruby/guides/getting_started.md

 end
 ```

-This schema is ready to serve GraphQL queries! {% internal_link "Browse the guides","/guides" %} to learn about other GraphQL Ruby features.
+This schema is ready to serve GraphQL queries!
+[Browse the guides](/guides) to learn about other GraphQL Ruby features.

 ### Execute queries